mcadac/ansible/README.md

 3. ansible-plabook {playbook_file_name} -i {inventory_file} --> **Execute a plabook**

 ### Plays and Tasks

 1. To create a directory and check if exist,  we can use the next form in the task:
     ```
     ...
      name: Create a directory with check
      command: mkdir /folder creates=/folder
     ...
     ```

+2. To changes current folder before to execute the task

+    ```
+    ...
+       name: Execute a file but before it change the location
+       command: cat playbook-copy.yml chdir=/tmp/ansible/ansible-docker
+    ```

 #### Other commands